Fostering the brightest young minds in Canada to lead change around the world.

 What does the program involve?

-With practical skills, invaluable insights and access to unrivalled experiences, your preparation as a Junior Fellow extends well beyond the conventions of a traditional leadership program.
+With practical skills, invaluable insights and access to unrivalled experiences, your preparation as a Junior Fellow will extend well beyond the conventions of a traditional leadership program.

 You will broaden horizons and expand your mind across campuses, fields, cities, villages, businesses, streets, markets and bus stations.